 Doreen Cunningham, Assistant Superintendent of Equity, Diversity, and Human Resources

-The Amherst-Pelham Regional School Committee was asked last night to explain why a search for a permanent middle school principal was terminated over a week ago by Morris, without final interviews of three finalists chosen by a committee.
+The Amherst-Pelham Regional School Committee was asked the previous night, April 10, to explain why a search for a permanent middle school principal was terminated more than a week earlier by Morris, without additional interviews of three finalists chosen by a screening committee.

 Meanwhile, Bode was also criticized for alleged student suspensions or expulsions while serving there, although the details of any incidents were not made public.

 On April 2, Morris sent a letter to the community stating that he had assessed the “background experience,” of the principal candidates and found “there is not a pool of candidates that I can bring back as finalists for the permanent position.”
-He added that he was re-appointing Bode to the interim post for the 2018-2019 school year, and plans to re-advertise the position this fall.
-In that email, Morris noted that Bode does not have an administrator’s license.
+He added that he was re-appointing Bode to the interim post for the 2018-2019 school year, and planned to re-advertise the position this fall.
 (The text of Morris’ 4/2/18 email appears at the bottom of this article.)

 Bode, according to her resume, received a doctorate in education in 2005 at UMass-Amherst, and wrote a dissertation on multicultural arts education.
 The National Art Education Association recently granted Bode the 2018 Massachusetts Art Educator award.

 “I believe this was an act of discrimination.
 Our top pick for hire is African-American, and our second pick for hire is Latina,” stated Chrissy Harmon of Amherst, a parent representative on the committee.
-Harmon said the committee’s status shifted from “hiring” to “screening.”
-Meanwhile, Morris, in an email update on March 21, referred to the group as an “interview committee” and said that final interviews for the principal’s job would be delayed pending reference checks.
+Speaking at the April 10 meeting, Harmon said that her committee’s status shifted from “hiring” to “screening.”
+Meanwhile, Morris, in an email update on March 21, referred to Harmon’s group as an “interview committee” and said that final interviews for the principal’s job would be delayed pending reference checks.
 Harmon sent a letter to the school committee on April 8 outlining several concerns about the process, in which she claimed that the top candidate’s references went unchecked.

-Before the public comment period last night, Regional School Committee Chairman Eric Nakajima told the audience that his committee doesn’t engage in discussion with those who comment, but if the committee finds the issues relevant, will address them at a later time.
+Regional School Committee Chairman Eric Nakajima told the audience that his committee doesn’t engage in discussion with those who comment at meetings, but if the committee finds the issues relevant, will address them at a later time.
 It was unclear whether the regional committee – including newly-elected members Kerry Spitzer and Allison McDonald – will take up the matter of the ARMS principal search, and when.
-The next meeting will be on Friday at noon, at the ARMS Professional Development Center.

-Bode, who was present last night, did not speak.
+Bode, who was present at the April 10 meeting, did not speak.

 Harmon, a doctoral student at UMass and mother of three, said that when her committee rated the candidates and then listed first, second and third choices, Bode “was not on the list for a myriad of reasons, the primary being … that she was still not licensed, and hadn’t made significant progress to gain licensure in the last two years of her interim principalship.”

-Bode is now on a waiver issued by the state in July 2017, Harmon stated, adding that Bode’s employment in months prior to that “call into question life-altering decisions that were made that year, from expulsions to suspensions to documentation in teacher files that may have resulted in termination.”
+Bode’s waiver was only issued by the state in July 2017, Harmon stated, adding that her employment in months prior to that “call into question life-altering decisions that were made that year, from expulsions to suspensions to documentation in teacher files that may have resulted in termination.”

 Resident Caridad Martinez, who serves on the School Equity Task Force, said she recently “requested a moratorium on all expulsions and suspensions in the middle school,” because children are being “criminalized for things like verbal altercations.”

-Questions were raised about whether Bode will be able to receive an additional waiver for the coming school year, which would have been her third in the interim role.
+Questions were raised about whether Bode would receive an additional waiver for the coming school year, which would have been her third in the interim role.

 Educators employed under “hardship waivers” must demonstrate “continuous progress” toward meeting licensure requirements for new waivers to be granted, according to the Executive Office of Education.

-Several people who spoke last night said they fear the district has not progressed in its oft-declared effort to become more diverse or welcoming.
+Several people who spoke on April 10 said they fear the district has not progressed in its oft-declared effort to become more diverse or welcoming.

 “I am dismayed to say that the game has remained the same,” said Sonji Johnson-Anderson.

-Carolyn Gardner, a former Amherst Regional High School math teacher who sued the district and won a settlement after being targeted by racist graffiti, also spoke last night.
+Carolyn Gardner, a former Amherst Regional High School math teacher who sued the district and won a settlement after being targeted by racist graffiti, also spoke.
 “I was recruited and forced out – people of color were not given a full chance,” she said.